 Job Description, Qualifications, and Training

-A two week river guide training course is required.
-The training cost is $400, and includes a separate Swift Water Training class.
+A two-week river guides training course is required.
 The river guide course is a state certification which is yours to keep and take with you in the future.
 Colorado has very high standards and the certification can easily be transferred to most other states.
 If you are already a trained river guide in Colorado, this course would not be necessary, but you would still need to “Check Out” on each section of the river.

 If you are a guide from another state, there is a form that can be used to transfer your training to Colorado.
 Please let us know if this might pertain to you.